altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 Regis gave instructions to the soldiers hastily.

 "10 men stay behind!
-2 of you pass the message 'we have captured the enemy commander' and the rest protect the princess!"
+2 of you pass the message 'we have captured the enemy commander' and the rest protect the princess!"<br/>

 The soldiers acknowledged in unison.
 Regis chased after Altina and ran alongside the troops.

 Eric moved alongside him.

-"That was amazing... the princess... sliced through the ceiling."
+"That was amazing... the princess... sliced through the ceiling."<br/>

-"That was reckless."
+"That was reckless."<br/>

-"And her left hand was still injured."
+"And her left hand was still injured."<br/>

 "No... it is healed.
-She even crushed a rock."
+She even crushed a rock."<br/>

 "Hmm?
 Her wrist wasn't hurt, so she can still do that much...
 But no matter how strong her grip is, her upper arm would still hurt from the burden right?
-Her fracture might be fine now though."
+Her fracture might be fine now though."<br/>

 "...
-What... did you say?"
+What... did you say?"<br/>
 "Didn't you notice?
 She was fighting with just her right hand.
-Her left hand was just supporting."
+Her left hand was just supporting."<br/>

-"Just her right hand!?"
+"Just her right hand!?"<br/>

-"Sir Regis, you did mention that you wouldn't understand sword techniques even if you saw them."
+"Sir Regis, you did mention that you wouldn't understand sword techniques even if you saw them."<br/>

 "She, she lied to me~!?

-"That... seems troubling..."
+"That... seems troubling..."<br/>

 Eric laughed dryly.